apache/doris-website/docs/table-design/auto-increment.md

   "replication_allocation" = "tag.location.default: 3"
   );

-2. Creating a duplicate table with an auto-increment column as one of the key columns, and setting the starting value to 100.
+2. Creating a duplicate table with an auto-increment column as the key column, and setting the starting value to 100.

   ```sql
   CREATE TABLE `demo`.`tbl` (